SAP/code-pal-for-abap/README.md

 It is licensed under the Apache License, Version 2.0 - see [LICENSE](LICENSE).

 > **:warning: Migration Required :warning:**
-> The folder logic was changed from `FULL` to `PREFIX` to allow the installation in any package.
-Consequently, the abapGit will not be able to upgrade it from `v1.01.0` to `v.1.02.0`, and you have to uninstall and install it completely.
-For the further versions, it will work as before.
->
+> From version `v1.01.0` to `v.1.02.0` the folder logic was changed, and the abapGit is not able to perform this migration automatically.
-> Please, follow the step-by-step described in [How To Migrate](pages/how-to-migrate.md)!
+> Therefore, please, follow the step-by-step described in [How To Migrate](pages/how-to-migrate.md)!

 ## Features